hagai-helman/jsop/README.md

 # JSOP - JSON-Style Object Persistence

-**JSOP** is a python module that provides a DBM-based time-efficient persistence for JSON-style data.
+**JSOP** is a persistence engine that allows an application to store a large amount of JSON-style data on disk, but to access it in an efficient way.

+It is based on the ```dbm``` module, but offers a much easier-to-use API.

-It can be used instead of JSON where the amount of data makes the I/O operartions too slow.
-Also, it is designed to enable easy migration of data in existing applications, with minimal code changes.
+JSOP is also designed to enable easy migration of data in existing applications, that already store data in JSON files, with minimal changes to the code.

 ## Installation